 The wastewater system has two holding areas.
-The gray tank stores wastewater from the shower and sinks while the cassette pod stores solid wastes from the toilet.
+The gray tank stores wastewater from the shower and sinks, while the cassette pod stores solid wastes from the toilet.

 - Smells from the cassette pod can be unpleasant.
 Use of an RV holding tank deodorizer will reduce the smell and aid in breaking down solids.
-Make sure to follow manufacturer instructions when operating and maintaining the toilet. - Unpleasant odors from the gray tank can be controlled by adding 1/2 cup of baking soda or RV holding tank deodorizer to the sink or shower drains and rinsing down with water. - Keep the knife valve locked and the drain cap tightly in place when using the system on the road and anytime not connected to a dumping station. - Use a special holding tank deodorant chemical approved for RV holding tank systems in the black and grey water holding tanks.
-These chemicals aid the breakdown of waste and make the system more pleasant to use. - Do not put facial tissue, paper, grease, ethylene glycol-based or other automotive antifreeze, sanitary napkins or household toilet cleaners in the holding tanks. - Do not put anything solid in either the gray tank or cassette pod that could scratch or puncture.
+Make sure to follow manufacturer instructions when operating and maintaining the toilet. - Unpleasant odors from the gray tank can be controlled by adding RV holding tank deodorizer to the sink or shower drains and rinse down with water. - Keep the knife valve locked and the drain cap tightly in place when using the system on the road and anytime not connected to a dumping station. - Use a special holding tank deodorant chemical approved for RV holding tank systems in the gray water holding tank and cassette toilet.
+These chemicals aid the breakdown of waste and make the system more pleasant to use. - Do not put facial tissue, paper, grease, ethylene glycol-based or other automotive antifreeze, sanitary napkins, or household toilet cleaners in the holding tanks.

+Do not put anything solid in either the gray tank or cassette pod that could scratch or puncture.